AishwaryGhadle/real-time-face-detection/README.md

 ## 📌 Overview

 This project implements a real-time face detection system using OpenCV and a webcam.
-It detects human faces instantly from live video streams, making it suitable for surveillance and basic cyber security applications.
+It detects human faces instantly from live video streams.

 ---